OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details how to create an expanding card effect using only CSS.
-This effect is achieved without JavaScript, relying solely on CSS transitions and pseudo-elements.
-The card expands vertically to reveal hidden content when hovered over.
+This document details a CSS-only solution to create an expanding card effect, commonly used for showcasing features, products, or articles.
+This effect involves a card that expands to reveal more information when clicked or hovered over.
+We'll use pure CSS3 for this effect, avoiding JavaScript entirely.

-**Description of the Styling:**
+## Description of the Styling

-The styling uses a combination of techniques:

-* **Pseudo-elements (`::before` and `::after`):**  These are used to create the visual effect of the expanding card.
-The `::before` element represents the initial, compact card, while the `::after` element contains the expanding content.
-* **Transitions:**  Smooth transitions are applied to the `max-height` property to create the animation effect.
-* **Overflow:** The `overflow: hidden;` property is used to initially hide the content of the expanding card.
-* **Flexbox:** The flexbox layout model is used for easy vertical alignment.

-**Full Code:**
+The styling uses a combination of transitions, transforms, and pseudo-elements (`::before` and `::after`) to achieve the expanding effect.
+The card starts in a compact state.
+On hover (or click, depending on your preference), the card expands vertically, revealing hidden content.
+A subtle shadow effect is added to enhance the visual appeal.

+## Full Code

 ```html
 <!DOCTYPE html>